OpenTreeOfLife/reference-taxonomy/doc/scripting.md

 ## Alignment

+Taxonomy alignment ('absorb') establishes correspondences between taxa in taxonomy A with taxa in taxonomy B, based on taxon names and topology.
+Most of the complexity of this operation has to do with the handling of homonyms.
-When merging taxonomies ('absorb') sometimes the automatic alignment logic makes mistakes.
-It is then desirable to manually specify that taxon X in taxonomy A is the same as taxon Y in taxonomy B, or not.
+Sometimes the automatic alignment logic makes mistakes.
+It is then desirable to manually specify that taxon X in taxonomy A is the same as taxon X in taxonomy B (they are not homonyms), or not (they *are* homonyms).
-Ordinarily this happens automatically, when the names and topology match, but sometimes doing it manually is needed.

     tax.same(tax1, tax2)
     tax.notSame(tax1, tax2)
+      e.g.
+    tax.same(A.taxon("X"), B.taxon("X"))

+These methods are a bit fussy.
-One of the arguments should be from a taxonomy that is about to be 'absorbed' but hasn't been yet, and the other should be from the taxonomy under construction, after it has had other source taxonomies absorbed into it.
+One of the arguments to same or notSame should be a taxon from a taxonomy that is about to be 'absorbed' but hasn't been yet, and the other should be from the taxonomy under construction, after it has had other source taxonomies absorbed into it.
+(Equivalently it is possible to specify a taxon in a taxonomy that has already been 'absorbed'.)
 The taxa may occur in either order.

     same(gbif.taxon('Plantae'), ott.taxon('Viridiplantae'))
     ott.absorb(gbif)

-Should the need arise you can find out what a source taxon maps to:
+Should the need arise you can find out what a source taxon maps to, using image():

     tax2.absorb(tax1)
     tax2.image(tax1.taxon('Sample'))